apify-projects/store-gpt-scraper/main-actor/README.md

 # Extended GPT Scraper

-GPT Scraper is a powerful tool that leverages OpenAI's API to modify text obtained from a scraper.
+Extended GPT Scraper is a powerful tool that leverages OpenAI's API to modify text obtained from a scraper.
 You can use the scraper to extract content from a website and then pass that content to the OpenAI API to make the GPT magic happen.

-## How it works?
+## How does Extended GPT Scraper work?

-The scraper first loads the page using [Playwright](https://playwright.dev/), then it converts the content into markdown format and asks for GPT instruction about markdown content.
+The scraper first loads the page using [Playwright](https://playwright.dev/), then it converts the content into markdown format and asks for GPT instructions about markdown content.

-If the content didn't fit into the GPT limit, the scraper will truncate the content.
-You can find the message about truncation content in the log.
+If the content doesn't fit into the GPT limit, the scraper will truncate the content.
+You can find the message about truncated content in the log.

 ## How much does it cost?